-Reports from the Sun last month claimed Pochettino made Manchester United’s Anthony Martial his priority target, but weeks later nothing is any closer to materialising and talks of a contract extension for the 22-year-old are now circulating around Old Trafford.
+Reports from the London Evening Standard last month claimed Pochettino made Manchester United’s Anthony Martial a priority target, but weeks later nothing is any closer to materialising and talks of a contract extension for the 22-year-old are now circulating around Old Trafford.

 Then came Spurs’ alleged pursuit of Crystal Palace star Wilfried Zaha, with Pochettino quickly deciding to cool interest, after the Eagles revealed their £70 million valuation of the 25-year-old, in reports from Sky Sports.

 Fans were excited by links to Borussia Dortmund’s attacking prodigy Christian Pulisic, feeling Tottenham could be the next big step in his career.

 But the player’s father quickly refuted claims that any negotiations were taking place between the two, in quotes via Sky Sports, heaping further disappointment on Spurs’ pursuit of another quality attacker.